bogdan/blog/_posts/2015-10-07-single-responsibility-principle-srp-criticism.markdown

 It feels like hammer should be a perfect example of SRP, but it is not.
 Hint: Pay attention to what is on opposite sides of the handle: these are two different ends designed to do completely different job.
 It is a good example how solution is done based on the process but not on SRP.
 SRP is too idealistic even for a hammer.
+Convinience requires to merge two instruments into one to make it easy to switch from rriving in to pulling out.
+It always requires in depth integration of functions into processes.

 And this multi-functionality factor expands as we move to more complex and famous devices.
 Like: